25 Plants for Instant Curb Appeal in Front of Your House

 ProvenWinners.com

-Bare spots under your trees don’t make a good impression when you want top dollar for your home.
-Tuck shade-loving hostas into those areas or use them around shrubs and in borders.
-Their flowers aren’t showy, but their leaves, which come in shades of green, gray, blue, cream, and yellow-gold, are standouts.
-Choose small, medium or large varieties; most are hardy in Zones 3-9.
+Bare spots under your trees are ugly and can be tricky to get around when you mow.
+Tuck shade-loving hostas into the areas where grass and groundcovers simply won't grow, or use them around shrubs and in borders.
+Hosta flowers aren’t very showy, but their leaves, which come in shades of green, gray, blue, cream, and yellow-gold, are standouts.
+Choose small, medium or large varieties; most are hardy in Zones 3 to 9.

 Tip: Add containers of shade-loving begonias and impatiens for pops of color.
 Shown here: Shadowland 'Autumn Frost' and Shadowland 'Coast to Coast.'